Vous êtes ici

 The added value of Cortana Suite is that all of above products are combined in the Cortana Suite Solution design and offered to the user at-once (incl. configured connections).

 Multiple designed solutions are already outlined on the Cortana online website.
 From there, clients can get inspiration on use-cases to tackle, read how other clients tackled them and finally get started by either getting hands-on with the respective Azure products or contacting a partner such as element61.

 In summary, the Suite thus aggregates a set of individual products.
-Given the importance of these products we want to stress the the key components of most suites.
+Given the importance of these products we want to stress the key components of most solutions.

 click to enlarge

 - Azure Machine Learning

 An accessible but comprehensive tool to build machine learning models.
 Read more on Azure Machine Learning in our recent insight.

 Allows for fast computations written in Hadoop, Spark, R, HBase or Storm.
 Its designed to handle any amount of data with the ability to scale up to petabytes on demand.

 Designed to offer massively parallel real-time stream processing to get real-time insights from device, sensor, infrastructure and applications data (Internet of Things)